JJ/granada-off/text/earthquakes.md

 Fortunately, we are a bit more prepared for that and, as it happens in California,
-[building code includes a certain amount of reinforcement](https://es.wikipedia.org/wiki/Norma_de_Construcci%C3%B3n_Sismorresistente) in areas with high sismicity, such as Granada and Málaga.
+[building code includes a certain amount of reinforcement](https://es.wikipedia.org/wiki/Norma_de_Construcci%C3%B3n_Sismorresistente) in areas with high seismicity, such as Granada and Málaga.
 In fact, the zone with the highest sismicity protection is East of Granada, in Santa Fé, the city you go across on your way from Seville, Málaga or the airport.